Could You Be Owed Equal Pay from a UK Supermarket?

 When you Join the Claim, we connect you with experienced legal experts who will build a strong case on your behalf.

-If you have worked at any of these stores, you could qualify for more than one equal pay claim.
+If you have worked at any of these stores, you could have more than one claim

 Supermarket Equal Pay FAQs

-Absolutely.
-Anyone, male, or female, who has worked at one of the stores in England or Wales in the last six years in an hourly paid job may be eligible to claim.
+Anyone, male, or female, who has worked at one of the stores in England or Wales in the last six years in an hourly paid job may be affected.

 Latest updates on the supermarket equal pay scandal